ISTANBUL WAS CONSTANTINOPLE

 Istanbul is believed to have been inhabited since 5500 BC.
 Being strategically located on the Mediterranean, it was vulnerable to invaders from different countries in Asia and Europe who periodically occupied Istanbul from time to time.
 The first recorded occupation had taken place in the late seventh century BC when the Greek ruler Byzas established his kingdom here and named it Byzantium.
 Emperor Constantine the Great of Rome conquered the place in 306 AD and renamed it Constantinople.
 He also made it the capital of the second Roman Empire.
 He was the first Roman Emperor who devoted in spreading Christianity in his empire and was sometimes referred as Saint.
 Tradition and ethnicity make the city so unique that one is bound to brush with History at every nook and corner of the city.
 The way the major heritage sites have been maintained is really commendable.

-So vivid and convincing is the description that when I walked the streets of Istanbul I was taken on a time machine and could visualize how the city looked and behaved over four hundred years back.
+So vivid and convincing is the description that when I walked the streets of Istanbul, I was taken on a time machine and could visualise how the city looked and behaved over four hundred years back.

-Suleymanye Mosque mentioned in the passage was constructed in the 1550s by Suleymanye the magnificent.
-Today it is the second largest mosque in Istanbul and one can get a good view of the mosque from Galata Tower.
-The building is a blend of Islamic and Byzantine architecture as the supporting half domes are similar to Hagia Sophia which was a Byzantine Church and later converted to mosque of ‘Aya Sofia’ by the Ottomans.
-In 1935 the mosque was converted into a museum by Kemal Pasha to bring in secularism to perhaps the oldest surviving basilica.
+Suleymanye Mosque, mentioned in the passage, was constructed in the 1550s by Suleyman the Magnificent.
+Today it is the second-largest mosque in Istanbul, and one can get a good view of the mosque from Galata Tower.
+The building is a blend of Islamic and Byzantine architecture as the supporting half domes are similar to Hagia Sophia, which was a Byzantine Church and later converted to a mosque of ‘Aya Sofia’ by the Ottomans.
+In 1935, the mosque was converted into a museum by Kemal Pasha to bring in secularism to perhaps the oldest surviving basilica.

 Hagia Sophia